Computing Quartet Distance is Equivalent to Counting 4-Cycles: Preliminaries

 We consider unrooted trees on $n$ leaves with distinct labels from $\{1,2,\ldots,n\}$, and identify leaves with their labels.
 The quartet distance between two such trees $T_1,T_2$ is defined as the number of subsets of four distinct leaves $\{a,b,c,d\}$ (called quartets) such that the subtrees induced by $\{a,b,c,d\}$ in both trees are not related by the same topology.
 There are four possible topologies of trees induced by four leaves, see Figure~\ref{fig:four_topologies}.

 We work with undirected graphs.
 Whenever we talk about counting 4-cycles in such a graph we mean simple cycles of length 4, not necessarily induced.
-For counting 4-cycles self-loops are irrelevant, but unless stated otherwise there might be multiple edges, and we count a cycle (defined as a sequence of nodes) many times, depending on the multiplicities of the traversed edges.
+For counting 4-cycles self-loops are irrelevant, but unless stated otherwise there might be multiple edges, and then we count the cycle multiple times, the product of the multiplicities of its edges.

-A multigraph is a triple $(V,E,\mult)$, where $\mult: E \rightarrow \{1,\ldots,U\}$ denotes multiplicity of an edge.
+A multigraph is a triple $(V,E,\mult)$, where $E$ is a set of edges and the function $\mult: E \rightarrow \{1,\ldots,U\}$ returns multiplicities of edges.
 Throughout the paper $U$ will be bounded by the total number of edges in the input graph, which sometimes will be much bigger than the size of the currently considered graph.
 For simple graphs it holds that $\mult(e)=1$ for all edges $e\in E$ and the function is omitted.

 [4]{ { \mathrel{{\ooalign{\hss\raisebox{-#2}{$ #4$}\hss\cr\raisebox{#2}{$ #3$}}}} }} [7]{ [0]{ \mathrel{{\ooalign{ \hss\cr\raisebox{#2}{$ #3$} \hss\cr\raisebox{#4}{$ #5$} \hss\cr\raisebox{#6}{$ #7$}}}} }}